eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 evaluates to true if `x` and `y` both evaluate to `null`.

 Note that the syntax `String?` is just an abbreviation for the [union type](../types/#union_types) `Nothing|String`.
-The value `null` isn't a primitive value in Ceylon, it's just a perfectly ordinary instance of the perfectly ordinary class `Nothing`.
-(However, the Ceylon compiler does some special magic to transform this value to a JVM-level null.)
+And the value `null` isn't a primitive value in Ceylon, it's just a perfectly ordinary instance of the perfectly ordinary class `Nothing`.
+(However, the Ceylon compiler does some special magic to transform this value to a virtual machine-level null.)

 It's possible to declare the local name inside the `if (exists ... )` condition (and because Ceylon has local [type inference](../types#type_inference),